Greenhouse brings income and hope to a struggling family in the small village of Kuz Metakhil, Afghanistan

 Forty-eight years ago, in the small village of Kuz Metakhil, local farmer Sawri was born into a country on the verge of wars that still haven’t ended.

-Located east of Kabul along the Pakistani border, Sawri still lives in Kuz Metakhil with her husband, three sons and two daughters.
-The unforgiving land provides few opportunities for off-farm work, and while Sawri and her husband Rahman pursed the odd jobs they could find, often the children would have to wander far into the hills, cutting firewood to sell to their neighbours.
+Located east of Kabul along the Pakistani border, Sawri still lives in Kuz Metakhil with her husband, sons and daughters.
+The unforgiving land provides few opportunities for off-farm work, and while Sawri and her husband pursed the odd jobs they could find, often the children would have to wander far into the hills, cutting firewood to sell to their neighbours.

 “We had to borrow money from relatives and neighbours.
 My children couldn’t attend school because I didn’t have money to buy their books,” Sawri remembers.